facebookresearch/xformers/README.md

   <img src="./docs/assets/Transformer_arch_Lin_et_al.png" width=600>
 </p>

 You'll find the key repository boundaries in this illustration: a Transformer is generally made of a collection of attention mechanisms, embeddings to encode some positional information, feed-forward blocks and a residual path (typically referred to as pre- or post- layer norm).
-These boundaries do not work for all models, but we found in practice that given some accomodations it could capture most of the state of the art.
+These boundaries do not work for all models, but we found in practice that given some accommodations it could capture most of the state of the art.

 Models are thus not implemented in monolithic files, which are typically complicated to handle and modify.
 Most of the concepts present in the above illustration correspond to an abstraction level, and when variants are present for a given sub-block it should always be possible to select any of them.
 You can focus on a given encapsulation level and modify it as needed.